Defense Language Aptitude Battery

 - Having a very clear understanding of English grammar.
 You will need to know all parts of speech and how they work.
 You may wish to get your hands on a good college level grammar textbook and study that for awhile before taking the test.
 Understand how English sentences are constructed (i.e. Subject-Verb-Object).
 Fooling around with this construction will help you on the DLAB.

 - Be able to recognize accentuation and stress patterns in words.
 Know where syllable breaks are in words.

 - Have some experience with a foreign language.
 If you want to be a Russian linguist, it is not necessary that you have experience with Russian.
 However, if you have some experience with a foreign language, it will help you to understand that different languages use sentence structures differently than English.

 - Be prepared to interpret instructions based on pictures.
 For example, a picture of a red car is presented with the word "ZEEZOOM".
 Next, a picture of a blue car is presented with the word "KEEZOOM".
 Next, a picture of a red bus is presented with the word "ZEEBOOM".
 You must be able to give the foreign word for a "blue bus".

 - You should also know that on the audio portion of the exam there is no repetition of the questions.
 Once an item is given there is a brief pause for you to answer and then the next question.
-Be prepared for this; if you think you can think your way into an answer on any given question you will miss the beginning of the next.
+Be prepared for this; if you think you can think your way into an answer to any given question you will miss the beginning of the next.
 This effect can snowball and probably leads to some people with good chances going south due to nerves.
 Listen carefully and go with your gut.
 Be ready for the next question.

 The DLAB consists of 126 multiple choice questions.
 Applicable service policies require that each candidate for attendance at the Defense Language Institute be a high school graduate.
 For admission to a Basic Language Program, the following minimum DLAB scores are required: